kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/authorize-server-authenticated.md

     - We use `.authorizeHttpRequests()` to define authorization rules.
     - The `.requestMatchers("/second").authenticated()` statement specifies that access to the `/second` path should be restricted to authenticated users.

-## Conclusion

-You have successfully configured authorization to allow access to the `/second` path only for authenticated users.
-By requiring authentication for this path.

 ---

 # [NEXT TASK: Authorize by Role](authorize-server-role.md)